geofrancis/xv11lidar-MAVLINK/README.md

 Adapter to convert a XV11 Lidar to Mavlink compatible with ardupilot.

-Install PID and XVLidar libraries into your arduino Library, place mavlink folder into the same folder as the ino file.
+Install PID, XVLidar,(and RGB if using RP-2040) libraries into your arduino Library, place mavlink folder into the same folder as the ino file.
 **The Lidar board takes 3.3v or 5v depeding on the version so check first**, I fried my first one.

 https://discuss.ardupilot.org/t/15-360-degree-xv-proximity-lidar/104887